-Established in 1978, Alif Laila was one of the first groups in Pakistan to focus primarily on empowerment of civil society and social reform, mainly through education.
+We are now in our third year of partnership with the Alif Laila Book Bus Society (ALBBS).
+Established in 1978, ALBBS was one of the first groups in Pakistan to focus primarily on empowerment of civil society and social reform, mainly through education.
 It has served over one million disadvantaged children through its schools and mobile libraries, and is working with us to distribute Hoopoe Books to these children throughout Pakistan.

 Alif Laila uses girls’ education to fight poverty and gender inequality, believing that “by educating girls, we are not only eradicating the secondary place of women in our society, and bringing them up to par with men, but also ensuring the advancement and modernization of our total society.
 An educated mother has it in her power to change the very culture of the most basic social unit – the family.”

 Thanks to ALBBS 2,100 copies of Old Woman and the Eagle are being distributed by Idara-e Taleem-o-Aagai (ITA) as part of reading kits that will be distributed to 700 schools.
 Additionally, we were able to assist the invaluable work of BRAC Education Program distributing Hoopoe Books to schools in the Khairpur district of Sindh Province.
 (Click here for photos and a report from BRAC.)